rundis/elm-workshop/lesson3/README.md

 ## Your assignment
 The `lesson3` folder contains some example code to get you started.
-Your task is to complete the listing of people and provide a hard coded team distribution with the given team size (of 5).
-To help you out there is even a helper function to partiion lists in case you didn't complete that in the previous lesson :)
+Your task is to complete the listing of people and provide a hard coded team distribution with the given team count (of 5).
+To help you out there is even a helper function to partition lists in case you didn't complete that in the previous lesson :)

 To give you a sane feedback loop, we've had to pull in some JavaScript stuff because the elm-reactor doesn't support hot reloading.